cort-of-keo/DS-dice/README.md

 to install then extension in Owlbear.

 ## How it Works

+Currently the Characteristic Score, Edge, Bane, and Skilled buttons are functioning.
+Working on the rest.

 This project uses [React](https://reactjs.org/) for UI, [Three.js](https://threejs.org/) for rendering and [Rapier](https://rapier.rs/) for physics.